Patrick-DeBiasse/Process-Op/index.md

 8. Cycle back to 2, repeat process til output goal is met
 9. Results tracking

-In addition to the video lessons, you'll have direct support from seasoned Process Op experts:
+In addition to the video lessons, you'll have direct support from seasoned Process Op experts.
-* Paul Barkell
-* Jeff McMurray
-* Michelle Erickson

 Upon completion of this curriculum, you will be confident in your ability to drive immensely valuable output improvement projects as a certified **BD Process Op Practitioner**.